-The Northeast's cold winters and moderate summers suit cool-season lawn grasses, which have their peak growth periods during cool spring and fall months.
-But that's not the only consideration in choosing grasses for Northeast lawns.
+The Northeast's cold winters and moderate summers suit cool-season lawn grasses, but that's not the only consideration in choosing grasses for Northeast lawns.
 Parts of the region vary dramatically in moisture levels, soil pH, natural fertility, humidity and conditions that encourage lawn disease.
 Versatility and adaptability are essential qualities for grasses to excel in Northeast conditions.

 By choosing a seed mix that combines premium varieties of different grass species, such as Pennington Smart Seed Northeast Mix, you can create an adaptable, resilient lawn that thrives in sunny to moderately shady areas.
-Improved, purebred grass seed varieties developed through Pennington research deliver superior performance — from improved drought tolerance to increased resistance to disease and common lawn damaging pests.
+Improved, purebred grass seed varieties developed through Pennington research deliver superior performance — from improved drought tolerance to increased resistance to disease and common lawn-damaging pests [Link to upcoming Pennington/GardenTech story on Lawn Pests].
 It's an ideal mix for lawns in the following Northeast states:

 - Rhode Island

 - New Jersey